 Palace of Fine Arts (Palacio de Bellas Artes)

-The Palace of Fine Arts was listed on the 1998 Watch.
-Subsequently, WMF, through support from American Express, completed the restoration of one of the side cupolas flanking the main dome of the Palace in 2002.
-The main dome restoration was completed with assistance from WMF with support from the Robert W. Wilson Challenge to Conserve Our Heritage and Instituto Nacional de Bellas Artes in 2004.
-Most of the original material that could be saved was maintained, although many ceramic tiles that had failed were replaced by new ones that matched the originals in material and finish.
+The Palace of Fine Arts was listed on the World Monuments Watch in 2008.
+Decades of deferred maintenance and failure at the junction points between systems such as the glass block, concrete, tile dome, and copper flashing along the ribs of the dome, resulted in severe deterioration.
+These same structural problems led to water penetrating the building through the skylights, seriously endangering the palace’s spectacular murals.
+Through support from American Express, we completed the restoration of one of the side cupolas flanking the main dome of the Palace in 2002.
+Restoration of the main dome was completed with our assistance, with support from the Robert W. Wilson Challenge to Conserve Our Heritage and Instituto Nacional de Bellas Artes, in 2004.
+Most of the original material that could be saved was maintained, and many ceramic tiles that had decomposed were replaced by new ones that matched the originals in material and finish.